 Personal injury claims in a construction site accident may be based on:

 Most personal injury claims are based on negligence.
-To prove negligence in a construction accident case, the plaintiff must prove the following:
+To prove negligence in a construction accident case, you must prove the following:

 - The defendant breached that duty of care through negligence; and

-- The defendant’s negligence was a substantial factor in causing the harm or death.1
+- The defendant’s negligence was a substantial factor in causing the harm or death.4

-If the plaintiff can show that the defendant was negligent in causing the construction accident, the defendant would be responsible for the plaintiff’s damages.
+If you can show that the defendant was negligent in causing the construction accident, the defendant would be responsible for your damages.

 Property owners can be held liable for an accident that occurs on their property.
 Under “premises liability” laws, property owners and occupiers owe a duty of care to others to keep the property safe from dangerous conditions.
 The duty owed is based on the type of visitor to the property.

-In a premises liability personal injury lawsuit, the plaintiff must prove:
+In a premises liability personal injury lawsuit, you must prove:

 - The defendant owned, occupied, or controlled the property;